 Fractional investing is available, but Robinhood won’t rebalance your portfolio.

 Stash Invest might be a better option for new investors as there are more educational resources.
-You also only need $5 to start investing versus $100 with M1 Finance.
+Additionally, you need $100 to start investing with M1 Finance, but with Stash you only need:

 You can open an online bank account with Stash Invest.
 Fee-sensitive investors may prefer M1 Finance as Stash Invest costs $1, $3, or $9 per month.